tiagofsanchez/blog/content/posts/2019-12-15-React nanodegree, MyReads App.md

 publish: "yes"
 ---

-With 3 weeks in the course now, I have just finalized Project #1: **MyReads**, A Book Leanding App.
-Found the project really interesting with a couple of great problems to solve.
+Three weeks in the course now and I have just finalized Project #1: **MyReads**, a Book Leanding App.
+A really interesting project with a couple of great problems to solve.

-In this post I will try to walk you through what, in my perspective, were the most challenging technical problems that I have faced.
+In this post I will try to walk you through what, in my perspective, were the most challenging technical problems I have faced.
 Please bear in mind that this is definitely not the best implementation, rather my take on the project.

-If you need any help, just hit me up via email.

 # MyReads Project

-You can have access to my code on my [Repo](https://github.com/tiagofsanchez/reactnd-project-myreads-starter).
+You can have access to the code on my [Repo](https://github.com/tiagofsanchez/reactnd-project-myreads-starter).
 To get started and test my project:

 - install project dependencies with npm install